Cellwise Outliers

 Following \cite{cellPCA} we formulate a PCA method as an estimator of the \mbox{$k$-dimensional} principal subspace $\bhP(\bX)$ of $\bX$.
 This definition is quite general and does not require to specify principal directions inside the subspace.

 For the breakdown value, we need an appropriate definition of breakdown in the context of PCA.
-We propose to define the finite-sample cellwise breakdown value of $\bhP$ at the dataset $\bX$ as the minimum fraction of contamination needed to get a maxangle of $\pi/2$ between the resulting affine subspace and the original one:
+We define the finite-sample cellwise breakdown value of $\bhP$ at the dataset $\bX$ as the smallest fraction of contamination needed to get a maxangle (defined below) of $\pi/2$ between the resulting affine subspace and the original one:

 Here the maxangle between subspaces $\bA$ and $\bB$ is defined as follows.
 Shift the affine subspaces so they pass through the origin, making them linear subspaces $\bA_0$ and $\bB_0$.
 Then

 The maxangle equals $\pi/2$ iff there is a vector in $\bA_0$ that is orthogonal to all the vectors in $\bB_0$ (and vice versa).
 It is provided by the \textsf{R} function \texttt{pracma::subspace()}.